andrewbantly/Escape-From-Alcatraz/README.md

 # Escape From Alcatraz

 You just busted out of Alcatraz Prison and only a swim across the San Francisco Bay separates you from freedom!
-Be careful though, you could be spotted by the cops.
+Be careful though, the police are desperately looking for you.

 **Link:** https://andrewbantly.github.io/Escape-From-Alcatraz/